AmnioBand® Membrane is an aseptically processed, dehydrated human amnion and chorion allograft for use as an acute or chronic wound covering.

-• Maintains inherent growth factors and matrix proteins essential to wound healing and host tissue remodeling
+• Maintains inherent growth factors and matrix proteins

 • Aseptic processing preserves tissue's natural structure

 • Ready right out of the package

 • Can be used in the hydrated or dehydrated state